Debt Management Plan (DMP) Guide 2026 - Complete UK Overview

 • Flexible and informal - can be adjusted or paused

-• 3-10 year duration depending on debt levels
+• Variable duration depending on debt levels, payments and creditor treatment

 A DMP works best when you need breathing space to manage existing debts rather than seeking debt reduction.
-For debt write-off options, consider an IVA (30-70% reduction) or DRO (100% write-off) if you qualify.
+For debt write-off options, compare IVA vs DMP, IVA vs DRO, an IVA cost analysis or a DRO guide if you qualify.